ElektraInitiative/PermaplanT/scraper/doc/practicalplants_scraper.md

 # Scraper for PracticalPlants

-PracticalPlants are officially maintained since 2013, however, there is a dump of the entire webpage available in our [cloned repository](https://github.com/ElektraInitiative/practicalplants).
+PracticalPlants are not officially maintained since 2013, however, there is a dump of the entire webpage available in our [cloned repository](https://github.com/ElektraInitiative/practicalplants).
 The scraper scrapes the data from the PracticalPlants wiki dump and stores it in `csv` format in the `data` directory.

 ## Installation and Usage